ClojureBridgeLondon/community-docs/docs/curriculum/more-than-average.md

 author: jr0cket
 ---

-> FIXME: This section could be written better and made more practical rather than tutorial.
+> FIXME: This section goes quite deep into working with collections, add a section before this that is average and make this one intermediate.
 It is meant to be a pre-cursor to split the bill, which is a challenge that uses many of these examples to complete.
 I think it probably goes to deep and covers too many functions.

 In this section we will introduce fuctions that help you work with collections in Clojure.